Phileosopher/commonplace/trends.md

 Many trends feed into each other.
 Often, society-rocking trends are usually the convergence of *many* people with multiple types of [desires](purpose.md) that get fulfilled from one thing.
 Typically, they'll fade as fast as they started because our [image](image.md) of [reality](reality.md) often deceives us, especially when we hear a [story](stories-storytellers.md) that gives us false [hope](understanding-certainty.md).

+APPLICATION: To make the most strides in [advancing](purpose.md), society needs a precarious balance that gives enough conflict to create resistance, but not enough conflict that [bad systems](mgmt-badsystems.md) can take over.
+The only [safety](safety.md) is in [change](people-changes.md), and the only progress arises from [convention](habits.md).

 ## Long-term cycles

 Often, trends will swing on a cyclical "pendulum".
 They'll oscillate back-and-forth across extremes spanning decades or centuries because the two trends address opposing [human universals](humanity-universals.md).